akshatmittal61/cookie-auth-mern/README.md

-# React.js Template
+# MERN Stack Template

-This is a template repository for React.js projects.
+A template for MERN stack projects.

 ## Features